apache/incubator-kie-tools/packages/afjs-core/README.md

-AppFormer.js Core
+Kogito Tooling Core API
 --

-Interfaces to define basic components such as Editors
+Interfaces to define basic components such as Editors.